Covid 19 coronavirus: Unexpected symptoms in some patients

 Foggie said she was also concerned about any long-term impact of the virus on her daughter.

-"As we're learning more about Covid and people are discovering more about how it affects us long term, my main hope is that there's no lasting impacts for her," she said.
+"As we're learning more about Covid and people are discovering more about how it affects us long term, my main hope is that there's no lasting impacts for her.

 "I understand she's had no symptoms now but we don't really know how it works inside the bodies."